This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 Riddle had no second in command.
 He never did.
 That perception was entirely due to the Ministry projecting a rational hierarchy onto an organization that is not rational.
 Instead, Riddle had 4-5 “pets” that he played off against one another and Malfoy was simply one of them.
 He was probably the youngest and most newly acquired “collectible” toy in the playbox.
 Or at least the latest one Tom acknowledged.
 He was the “new kid”.
 It’s small wonder Bellatrix despises Lucius so.
 He replaced her as the baby of the “family”.

 And I suspect that Snape would initially have only been accepted by Riddle and his followers under Malfoy’s patronage.
 Essentially, Malfoy smuggled Snape into the organization under his cloak.
-A few of the younger DEs (Avery, Mulciber) were probably willing enough to let him tag along.
-The older ones might have happily just bullied Snape into doing their bidding if they thought he could be useful (and they would have enjoyed doing it), or Imperiused him to do their dirty work and laughed when he was caught.
+A few of the younger DEs (Avery, Mulciber) were probably willing enough to let him tag along back at Hogwarts.
+The older ones might have happily just bullied Snape into doing their bidding if they thought he could be useful (and they would have enjoyed the bullying part of it), or Imperiused him to do their dirty work and laughed when he was caught.
 But they would never have invited a grubby little commoner like Snape into their secret club.
 Not even after he cleaned himself up.

 No, the “join or die” option was reserved for scions of families that mattered, like the Prewett brothers, or Dean Thomas’s biological father.
 Not for Snape, or anyone like him.